ctkelley/MPResults/README.md

                 Activating environment at `~/Julia/MPResults2019/Project.toml`

         MPResults2019) pkg> __instantiate__
+        MPResults2019) pkg> __update__

                 Julia prints out the story of package installation.
+The update part is to make sure that you're using the latest stuff.
+I will try to keep this updated, but could be dead when you read this.

        The instantiate command should install your missing packages automatically.